cloudmesh/classes/docs/source/lesson/iot/hardware.rst

 with.
 However, this does not apply for the ESP8266 NodeMCU.
 This board is originally flashed with *Lua*, however it can easily be reflashed with MicroPython.
 In addition it is often offered as part of a platform to develop a robot car.
-There are argubly better kits available, but the proice of $24 for the entire kit is hard to beat.
+There are arguably better kits available, but the price of $24 for the entire kit is hard to beat.
 Unfortunately the version of python, as well as the limited memory make the esp8266 not a full fledged platform for python programming and you will quickly see its limitations.
 Interfacing with it, however, as an IoT device will